Lucien98/prover/experiment/tosc2024_4/README.md

 This folder contains original data for this submission.

-In this submission, we only improved the verification of glitch-extended probing security of SILVER, while standard probing security and uniformity is improved.
+In this submission, we only improved the verification of glitch-extended probing security of SILVER, while standard probing security and uniformity is not improved.

 There are 27 benchmarks in this submission.